 - Not since 2012 has Google Shopping let any business owner that sells products online list their inventory for FREE, but they’re doing it now.
 The company says it will now let anyone who operates a website or manages a store on a marketplace platform list without paying a listing fee.

-Grants and Aid to Workers
+Grants and Aid to Families and Workers

 - Restaurant workers can get info on applying for a direct financial help here, provided by Restaurant Workers’ Community Foundation a 501(c)(3).